Art by Jonan Everett

 Think Short Term if Long Term Won’t Do

-If you can’t afford to keep a financial adviser around long term, you can hire one to you help in the short term.
+If you can’t afford to keep a financial adviser around long term, you can hire one to help you in the short term.
 There are quite a few new companies that offer the opportunity to talk to financial advisers on an as-needed basis, which is especially useful to people with lower incomes.

 While these companies may be a bit more expensive up front, they are great options to help you start getting your finances in order, without having to worry about sales pitches or paying monthly retainers.